percona/everest-doc/docs/administer/rbac.md

     - **Monitoring instances**: `Read` access to all the monitoring instances

-## Assign users to a group and grant permissions to users
+## Assign users to a group and grant them permissions

 In RBAC policy each group can have multiple users and roles associated with it.
 You can assign a user to a group as follows.
 Add the following in `ConfigMap`: